MaksimZinovev/peter-pal/prompts/030_build/breakdown.md

 8. Output only result and ask user's permission to proceed.
 9. Once user confirmed, read TASK_INSTRUCTIONS from your previous response, follow them precisely and output the result.
 10. Generate the code  that needs to be written to implement ONLY current_task development using the context provided by user.
-11. In your code, include meaningful comments which help junior engineers to read and understand your code.

-- The purpose of each function
-- The logic behind key operations
-- Error handling strategies
-- The flow of the execution

-Do not in include too many comments explaining trivial things.

-12. Then ask  user """
+11. Then ask  user """
 Can I proceed and review the result against the task requirements?
 Here is the task description:
 {{ current_task }}
-13. Once user confirmed, read your previous message with the task result, review the result against the task design document (if provided).
+12. Once user confirmed, read your previous message with the task result, review the result against the task design document (if provided).
 Check that implementation meets design specification.
 Use the format of this example to output your check result:

 ```
 Task Design: